technospes/legal-demystifier-project/README.md

 # ⚖️ ParleyAlly – Legal Document Demystifier

-ParleyAlly is a Python-based backend service designed to act as a digital interpreter for complex legal documents. [cite_start]By leveraging Optical Character Recognition (OCR) and Generative AI, it transforms dense, jargon-filled text into simple, understandable summaries, empowering non-lawyers to comprehend the documents they are reading or signing.
+ParleyAlly is a Python-based backend service designed to act as a digital interpreter for complex legal documents.
+By leveraging Optical Character Recognition (OCR) and Generative AI, it transforms dense, jargon-filled text into simple, understandable summaries, empowering non-lawyers to comprehend the documents they are reading or signing.

 ---